425353

 Arcos Dorados is one of the larger restaurant chains in the industry and benefits from a strong brand, giving it customer mindshare and influence over purchasing decisions.

-As you can see below, the company's annualized revenue growth rate of 10% over the last four years (we compare to 2019 to normalize for COVID-19 impacts) was decent as it opened new restaurants and grew sales at existing, established dining locations.
+As you can see below, the company's annualized revenue growth rate of 8.3% over the last five years was decent as it opened new restaurants and grew sales at existing, established dining locations.

 Arcos Dorados Total Revenue

-This quarter, Arcos Dorados's year-on-year revenue growth clocked in at 15.4%, and its $1.18 billion in revenue was in line with Wall Street's estimates.
+This quarter, Arcos Dorados reported solid year-on-year revenue growth of 9.1%, and its $1.08 billion in revenue outperformed Wall Street's estimates by 5.6%.

 Same-Store Sales